These Healthy Oatmeal Cookies are soft, chewy, and are loaded with oats and dark chocolate chips! Perfect for healthy dessert or snack.

 Homemade healthy oatmeal cookies are delicious and uncomplicated!

 I am a strong believer in healthy eating and swapping out ingredients for healthy alternatives without sacrificing taste and texture.
 However, I also do not shy away from real butter and cane sugar.
-And that’s what these cookies use for the best results!
+And that’s what this healthy oatmeal cookies recipe cookies use for the best results!

 Why You’ll Love This Recipe